Tai Tham script: History

+During the revival of Northern Thai monastic libraries, scholar-monks like Phra Kru Kanjana (Khruba Kancana), at Wat Sung Men, in Phrae collected and copied thousands of manuscripts based on Lao originals in the Tham Lao script, with direct support from the king of Luang Prabang.
+This process effectively reintroduced and adapted elements of the Tham Lao script and associated Buddhist literature to Lanna regions, sustaining a shared "Tham script cultural zone" across pre-colonial borders through traveling monks, royal gifts, and trade routes.
+This network of intellectual exchange facilitated the transmission of Buddhist knowledge, with Luang Prabang emerging as a key center for preserving and producing manuscripts in Lao Tham during periods when northern Thai traditions waned.
+Luang Prabang's stronger continuity in manuscript production made it a vital source for restoring lost traditions in Lanna.
+Subsequent copying efforts occurred in Nan around 1840 and again in the 1860s–1870s.
+These exchanges challenge the unidirectional narratives of cultural flow from Lanna to Laos, instead revealing mutual influences in vernacular commentaries, ritual manuals, and apocryphal Jatakas.

+As the name suggests, the use of the Tham (Dharma) script in Lao was restricted to religious literature, either used to transcribe Pali, or religious treatises written in Lao intended solely for the clergy.
+Religious instructional materials and prayer books dedicated to the laity were written in Tai Noi instead.
+As a result, only a few people outside the temples were literate in the script.
+In Isan, evidence of the script includes two stone inscriptions, such as the one housed at Wat Tham Suwannakhuha in Nong Bua Lamphu, dated to 1564, and another from Wat Mahaphon in Maha Sarakham from the same period.

 A palm-leaf manuscript written in Tai Tham script.
 Collection of the Museum of Ethnology, Minzu University of China.

 Most of the script is recorded on palm-leaf manuscripts, many of which were destroyed during the 'Thaification' purges of the 1930s; contemporaneously this period of Thai nationalisation also ended its use as the primary written language in Northern Thailand.
 Although no longer in use in Isan, the alphabet is enjoying a resurgence in Northern Thailand, and is still used as the primary written script for the Tai Lü and Tai Khün languages spoken in the 'Golden Triangle' where Thailand, Laos, Burma and southern China meet.
 Its use is rather limited to the long-term monks in Laos and most materials published today are in the modern Lao script.